Gshack18/HoneyPotIST590/README.md

 The install of the MHN admin has issues installing so I had to look at [MHN Troubleshooting](https://github.com/threatstream/mhn/wiki/MHN-Troubleshooting-Guide) for help

-Once I had oe Dionaea depoyed I wasn't seeing anything in the log files and left it over night and still saw nothing.
+Once I had Dionaea depoyed I wasn't seeing anything in the log files and left it over night and still saw nothing.
 Did some troubleshooting but decided to move on to another vm called "Snort".

 Steps I had to do to get everything up and running